 Irene Valsangiacomo (Guest Theology)

-Irene Valsangiacomo was born in Switzerland and she studied drama at the Theater School of Bologna A. G. Garrone.
-After the graduation she did a volunteer experience in Sao Paulo (Brasil) in the context of a project of evangelization through social media.
-She studied theology at the Theology Faculty of Bologna and got a master degree in “Science, Philosophy and Theology of Religions” at the Theology Faculty of Lugano (Switzerland).
-She has been active within the “Rete Loyola”, the Jesuits of Bologna’s program for students, from 2008 to 2016.
-She is currently a religion professor in public school.
+Irene Valsangiacomo, originally from Switzerland, pursued her passion for drama by studying at the Theater School of Bologna A. G. Garrone.
+Following her graduation, she embarked on a volunteer experience in Sao Paulo, Brazil, contributing to a project focused on evangelization through social media.
+Irene then delved into theological studies at the Theology Faculty of Bologna, subsequently earning a master’s degree in “Science, Philosophy, and Theology of Religions” at the Theology Faculty of Lugano, Switzerland.
+Engaging with the “Rete Loyola,” the Jesuits of Bologna’s program for students, from 2008 to 2016, she demonstrated her commitment to educational initiatives.
+Currently, Irene Valsangiacomo brings her expertise as a religion professor to the public school system.

 Science & Mathematics